-concrete & asphalt Repair & Sealing Service
+concrete & asphalt Repair & Sealing Services

 Regular Maintenance is the Key

 Many facilities and savvy property owners with an asphalt investment incorporate annual sealing into their maintenance schedule to avoid the much larger cost of replacement.
-Typical windows for sealing occur around the fall, between the big temperature changes of summer to winter and especially before the wet season begins and subsequently causes the effects of freeze cracking.
+Typical time windows for sealing occur around the fall, between the big temperature changes of summer to winter and especially before the wet season begins and subsequently causes the effects of freeze cracking.
 Remember, when water freezes, it expands, and that has the power to even break up surfaces as hard as granite.
-Just imagine it can do to asphalt.
+Just imagine what it can do to asphalt.